 Overall Description

 The interpreter will be taking in data from the mobile application.
-The data ingested will be in the form of text, which can be directly put into the DialogFlow application.
+The data ingested will be in the form of text, which can be directly put into the DialogFlow application, which is triggered with an invocation controlled by a Google Action.
+The invocation will be used by the provider or professional who needs help filling out a report which triggers Dialogflow logic.
 The input will likely have a few key words to queue for the augmentation of the interpretation.
 The internal workings of the interpreter will consist of many training phrases which will have intents that will extract specific data.
 Outbound data will consist of the interpreted data to the web form service.

 For an overview, please see below UML sequence diagram illustrating the scope and responsibilities of DialogFlow and DialogFlow webhook:

+Figure 1 – Overall high level process flow for the entire application

+Figure 2 - Dialogflow process flow

 Use-Case Model Survey